The purchase of goods and services may fall into several categories of procurement methods:

 Sponsored Research Purchase Exemption Requests

 All purchases on a sponsored project must be made in accordance with the policies and procedures of the University.
 However, upon certification that it is necessary for the efficient or expeditious execution of a research project, a purchase on that project for material, supplies, equipment, or services for research purposes may be exempted from the general purchasing requirements.
-A Sponsored Research Purchase Exemption Request (link to form) or a Sole Source Request (link to form) will need to be completed and approved if a competitive solicitation is not conducted.
+A Sponsored Research Purchase Exemption Request or a Sole Source Request will need to be completed and approved if a competitive solicitation is not conducted.
 Exemptions are not allowed for sponsored activities and FIU must follow the Uniform Guidance, 2CFR, 200 for these transactions.
 A Sole Source Request form should be used when the commodities/services are unique, and that the vendor is the only one who can provide the commodities/services and adequate number of quotes cannot be obtained.
 The Sponsored Research Purchase Exemption should be used for the following:

 - Noncompetitive purchase specifically approved by sponsor with written approval from sponsor (i.e. email/proposal/budget justification).